& Criminal Justice

 Our programme tackles a fascinating array of questions from why people commit crime to how it affects society, historical landmarks in the justice system and high-profile cases which had a ground-breaking impact on the legal arena.

-You will have the opportunity to study criminology from a range of perspectives including social, political and psychological, focusing on modern methods of policing, development of policy and the workings of magistrates and crown courts.
+- study criminology from a range of perspectives including social, political and psychological, focusing on modern methods of policing, development of policy and the workings of magistrates and crown courts

-You will also examine criminal law and the role and work of the agencies that make up a modern criminal justice system, as well as taking part in site visits.
+- examine criminal law and the role and work of the agencies that make up a modern criminal justice system

-In addition, students are introduced to a variety of voluntary work opportunities and have the chance to learn from visiting lecturers such as judges, police, probation and youth justice staff who work in the criminal justice system.
+- learn from visiting lecturers such as judges, police, probation and youth justice staff

 I really enjoy that my course is so interactive.
 Our tutors make sure to get a wide range of guest speakers to come and give us lectures about their roles within the Criminal Justice System.